 Most of what is written on this site is based solely on what was published in The Courier, which raises certain issues.
 Given that members of the editorial team were often involved in the politics, events and scandals they were reporting on, the accuracy of these reports is clearly brought into question.
 Even when the letters page shows the views of The Courier’s opponents, as it often did, somebody on the editorial team made the decision to publish these.

-The launch of this website coincides with The Courier’s 68th birthday, but sadly comes just weeks after the death of Monica Doughty, who, as permanent secretary of The Courier for 40 years, contributed more to the paper than anyone else.
-Monica was recently awarded an Honorary Fellowship by the University for her services to The Courier.
+The launch of this website coincided with The Courier’s 68th birthday, but sadly came just weeks after the death of Monica Doughty, who, as permanent secretary of The Courier for 40 years, contributed more to the paper than anyone else.
+Shortly before she died Monica was awarded an Honorary Fellowship by the University for her services to The Courier.

 There are probably mistakes and misunderstandings in much of this website – if you can correct anything, or are able to corroborate or support things – please get in touch.
 I am genuinely interested to hear about people’s experiences of The Courier, and want to tell its story as accurately as possible.

-The Paper page tells the story of The Courier from start to finish, while the Sections page gives more detail about the individual parts of the paper.
+The Paper page tells the story of The Courier, while the Sections page gives more detail about the individual parts of the paper.
 There’s also a list of editors, a gallery of the paper’s mastheads, a collection of posts about the history of the Union and a blog about various aspects of The Courier‘s history.

 The paper is still going, of course – you can see an online version here and digital copies of the print version here.
 And nearly every issue of the paper has been digitised and is available on the Courier archive website.